Sokkeldirektoratet

 Flow calibration of oil meters

 (1) An oil meter shall be flow calibrated.
 A calibration curve shall be established with at least five calibration points over a flow rate range covering the meter’s working range.
-The performance requirements in Section 38 second paragraph shall apply in connection with flow calibration of oil meters.
+The performance requirements in Section 38 second paragraph shall apply in connection with flow calibration of the oil meter.

 (3) The meter shall be calibrated along with the upstream pipe section.
 The meter can be calibrated in a pipe configuration that is similar to the meter tube if this yields sufficient accuracy and it can be documented that calibration along with the upstream pipe section is not technically feasible or would lead to unreasonably high costs.